cubeconvict/data-engineering/IBM_capstone/readme.md

-# IBM Data Science Professional Capston Project
+# IBM Data Science Professional Capstone Project

 This directory contains the files and Jupyter notebooks that I created for the [Applied Data Science Capstone](https://www.coursera.org/learn/applied-data-science-capstone?specialization=ibm-data-science) course which is part of the [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science)